grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 Percy indicated an arcing course on the chart with the tip of her finger.
 "We should head that way, I think."

 "Yes.
 Further into the Consolidated States waters will be better.
-They are far less likely to bother us, and we can travel for a few days through their waters.
+They are far less likely to bother us, and we can travel for a few days while remaining in their waters.
 But..."
 He took another chart from the stack of rolled charts and unrolled it in front of Percy.
 "We have to head through these waters in the south.
-Highly contested area.
+A highly contested area.
 At least three, up to five Authorities all claiming parts of it."

 "Well, we'll just have to be careful when we move through there.
 Be disciplined about running on the surface only at night, and max out our underwater time."